 I bought this bat as soon as it was released back in 2018.
-In fact, I was keeping up with the news long before to ensure I get it right as it comes out.
-All the publicity on its next-level design had me intrigued during the wait, but I couldn’t help but wonder if it would live up to all the hype.
+In fact, I was keeping up with the news long before it came out to ensure I got it right.
+All the publicity about its next-level design had me intrigued during the wait, but I couldn’t help but wonder if it would live up to all the hype.
 Of course, it’s Easton, so I had high hopes for the Easton Project 3 Alpha.

 The video below shows the bat in action.